Japanese authorities sat on data showing radiation spread

 The information was passed to the Nuclear and Industrial Safety Agency (NISA) and the science and technology ministry by Japan's Foreign Ministry but neither agency passed it to the prime minister's office, which was overseeing the evacuations.

-"It is extremely regrettable that this information was not shared or utilized properly within the government and I have no words to apologize, especially to the disaster victims," Industry Minister Yukio Edano, top government spokesman during the crisis, told a news conference.
+"It is extremely regrettable that this information was not shared or utilised properly within the government and I have no words to apologise, especially to the disaster victims," Industry Minister Yukio Edano, top government spokesman during the crisis, told a news conference.

 The government had previously admitted that it failed to quickly disclose computer forecasts showing the direction radioactive material would disseminate, due to poor internal communication.
 The result was that thousands fled in the same direction as the radioactive material was drifting.